How to Build a Customer Onboarding Email Sequence

 Step 6: Suppression and Unsubscribes

-At the top of every subworkflow, add a Condition node that checks the customer's unsubscribe state in your tracking store.
-If they've unsubscribed from onboarding emails, route to a no-op end node. resend's click events can feed back into your store so unsubscribes are honoured across the whole sequence.
+Inside the loop body, add a Condition node that checks the customer's unsubscribe state in your tracking store before the send.
+If they have unsubscribed from onboarding emails, skip the send for that customer.
+Feed unsubscribe and click events from the resend connector back into your store so suppressions are honoured across the whole sequence.

 Tips